Learn more about home loans

 Comparing home loan interest rates of various banks is the most important feature in the home loan selection process.
 However, you should not forget to compare other charges like application charges, processing charges, and legal charges of various loan offers.
-To check the interest rates & other charges ordered by various banks, mymoneykarma.com has brought in a Home Loan Comparison Chart across various government and private banks.
+To check the interest rates & other charges offered by various banks, mymoneykarma.com has brought in a Home Loan Comparison Chart across various government and private banks.
 Banks offer fixed and floating rates in home loans.
 Most customers choose floating rates.

-Home Loan Verification Process: You need to submit the necessary documents to the bank, which will be compared and verified together with the details that you have written during filing the application
+Home loan verification process: You need to submit the necessary documents to the bank, which will be compared and verified together with the details that you have mentioned in the application form.

-Banks check out the borrower’s loan eligibility through repayment capacity & the amount of loan approved.
-Once the borrower’s repayment capacity exceeds based on the Net income, age, experience & type of business etc. Banks also check the applicant's eligibility by checking his/her credit history through their Credit Score, which plays a critical role in deciding your eligibility for loan.
-If you have a low credit score, then banks upfront reject your application on the basis of earlier credit defaults; on the other hand high credit score gives a green signal to your application
+Yes, banks check out the borrower’s loan eligibility and repayment capacity before deciding on the amount of loan to be approved.
+Banks determine the applicant's eligibility by checking his/her credit history through their credit score.
+Therefore, the credit score plays a critical role in deciding your eligibility for loan.
+If you have a low credit score, then banks umay pfront reject your application on the basis of earlier credit defaults; on the other hand, high credit score gives a green signal to your application

 Banks sanction loans & send the same to the borrower: After the credit appraisal of the borrower, banks decide the final amount & sanction the loan, with further details like the rate of interest, tenure and repayment period, etc.

-Copy of Acceptance to the Bank: The borrower has to send an acceptance letter to the bank stating that he agrees with the terms and conditions of the bank.
+Copy of acceptance to the bank: The borrower has to send an acceptance letter to the bank, stating that he agrees to the terms and conditions of the bank.

-Legal check of all the documents: Banks further ask for the legal documents of the property that the borrower is willing to sign up to get the loan, and the check its authenticity.
-The next step is the valuation of the property, where an official of the concerned bank visits the location of the property; he conducts the verification process and sends it to bank.
+Legal check of all the documents: Banks further ask for the legal documents of the property that the borrower is willing to sign up as collateral to get the loan, and they check its authenticity.
+The next step is the valuation of the property, where an official of the concerned bank visits the location of the property; he conducts the verification process and sends it to the bank.
 Then the loan gets approved.